paolomonella/ursus/documentation.md

 Both interpretations would make sense, and in fact the problem itself is merely 'digital', i.e. arises from the desire of identifying discrete objects within the continuum of handwriting.
 I am accepting interpretation (b) in this edition.

+The same issue arises for abbreviations such as 'uel', abbreviated as 'ul' with a horizontal stroke crossing the ascending trait of grapheme 'l', 'habet' or 'habent' abbreviated as 'hab' with a horizontal stroke crossing the ascending trait of 'b' and others.
+In these cases, how many graphemes are actually covered (i.e. marked) by the horizontal stroke, that might be interpreted as a macron?
+For example, in the case of 'ul', one could say that only the 'l', or that both 'ul, are covered/marked by the macron, as the latter often spans over a part of the 'u'.
+In fact, this is a conventional choice.

 Alphabetic layer (AL)